 Although Panorama analysts have yet to study the failure rates of new implementations versus upgrades, we have had plenty of clients hire us to clean up their failed upgrade attempts.
 It’s important to note that upgrades of major new releases of an ERP system already in use can be nearly as taxing on an organization as a more greenfield implementation.
 Finally, SaaS systems, with all of their incremental and more frequent enhancements behind the scenes, can be confusing and overwhelming for end users.
 For these reasons, companies should proceed with upgrades cautiously and only do so if it makes sense to their organizations.

-Your ERP vendor may threaten to cut off support or sell you on all the great features of an upgraded solution, but just as is the case with implementing new enterprise software, business and organizational needs should determine if and when you upgrade your ERP system.
+Your ERP vendor may sell you on all the great features of an upgraded solution, but just as is the case with implementing new ERP software, business needs should ultimately guide your decision.
+Panorama’s ERP consultants can help you determine if and when your company needs to upgrade its ERP system.